 7.11.4.1 Absolute deadline for TST courses.
-The primary responsibility for setting deadlines for the completion of course work (beyond the prima facie deadline) lies with the professor, in accordance with 7.11.2.
-Normally such deadlines will not extend past the academic year in which the course was offered.
-There is an absolute deadline, however, beyond which the professor is not permitted to accept coursework.
-The absolute deadline for the submission of work for a course is the second November 1 following the end of term for courses taught in the fall trimester, and the second March 1 following the end of term for courses taught in the spring and summer trimesters.
+There is an absolute deadline beyond which extensions cannot be granted, except by petition to the AD Council.
+The absolute deadline for the submission of work for courses taught in the fall trimester is November 1 of the following year; for courses taught in the spring and summer trimesters it is March 1 of the following year.
 It is expected that the absolute deadline will be rarely utilized.